Appogee HR Data Processing Agreement

 12.2.
 Appogee HR’s Processing Records.
 Customer acknowledges that Appogee HR is required under the GDPR to: (a) collect and maintain records of certain information, including the name and contact details of each processor and/or controller on behalf of which Appogee HR is acting and, where applicable, of such processor’s or controller's local representative (Customer Administrators) and data protection officer; and (b) make such information available to the supervisory authorities where required under applicable European Data Protection Legislation.
 Accordingly, if the GDPR applies to the processing of Customer Personal Data, Customer will, where requested, provide such information to Appogee HR via the "Billing and Data Protection" section available to Customer Administrator in the Services or other means provided by Appogee HR, and will use the "Billing and Data Protection" administration section in the Services or such other means to ensure that all information provided is kept accurate and up-to-date.

 13.1.
 Liability Cap.
-If Model Contract Clauses have been entered into as described in Section 10.2 (Transfers of Data Out of the EEA), the total combined liability of either party and its Affiliates towards the other party and its Affiliates under or in connection with the applicable Agreement and such Model Contract Clauses combined will be limited to the Agreed Liability Cap for the relevant party, subject to Section 13.2 (Liability Cap Exclusions).
+If Model Contract Clauses have been entered into as described in Section 10.2 (Transfers of Data Out of the EEA), the total combined liability (including negligence) of either party and its Affiliates towards the other party and its Affiliates under or in connection with the applicable Agreement and such Model Contract Clauses combined will be limited to the Agreed Liability Cap for the relevant party, subject to Section 13.2 (Liability Cap Exclusions).